Guide to the Curriculum Collection

 A guide to help teachers design critical literacy instruction for grades K-8.
 Each instructional sequence provides strategies to incorporate literature into lessons, learning outcomes, correlations to national standards, rubrics for assessment, differential instruction strategies, suggested activities, and discussion.

 The Curriculum Collection includes materials dating back to the early 1800s.
 Most of these materials are textbooks, but some older curriculum guides are also available.
 The strength of the historical portion of the collection is in materials published from 1880 to 1980, although older materials are also available.
 Textbook series, primers, geographies, arithmetic books and many other areas are included in the historical segment of the collection.
-Nearly 18,000 uncataloged historical materials are located in an off-site facility, and are being processed for addition to the cataloged collection.
-Over 36,000 cataloged materials are available and include items published between 1800 and the present.
-Information about the cataloged materials is available through the Library’s online catalog.
-Requests for information about the uncataloged items should be directed to the SSHEL Information Desk.
-For further information on historical materials in the Curriculum Collection, see Historical Curriculum Materials.
+Over 58,000 books are available with records in the library catalog and include items published between 1800 and the present.
+For further information about older schoolbooks, see Historical Curriculum Materials.